Vancleeff/retroachievements/Sets/Technomage/README.md

 To reach 4000 golds, you will have to sell a lot of potions which will make your playthrough harder to finish (but still feasible).
 There's not a lot of shop in the game so be sure to take every opportunity to sell some of your stuff.
 Here's the list of shops :
 * SteamerTown - Lars' Shop
-* Jelon - Miriven at the Inn
+* Jelon - Lonicera's Shop
 * Canyon - Torlore at the Shach Camp
 * ShachTown - Yayzn at the Market place\
 \

-Selling 1/3 of your stuff should be enough to reach the 4000 golds in chapter 8.\
+Selling 1/3 of your stuff should be enough to reach 4000 golds in chapter 8.\
-Be sure to always kill every enemies and destroy every crates to collect a lot of money and of course, try to not take too much damage to have more potions to sell.
+Be sure to always kill every enemies and destroy every crates to collect a lot of money and of course, try to take as few damage as possible to keep more potions for selling

 ### Tips for "Mystic Energy Drain/Mystic Charged Attack " achievements
 To reach lvl 28 in Mysticism, you'll have to attribute 8 points to the skill or 7 if you found and used a cube.